-TEST RESULTS Contaminant Violation Y/N Sample Date Result Units MCLG MCL Likely Source of Contamination Copper N 09/24/2019 90th Percentile 0.111 ppm 1.3 AL = 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Nitrate (as Nitrogen) N 01/25/2021 1.48 ppm 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Arsenic N 07/09/2020 3 ppb 0 10 Erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes Barium N 07/09/2020 0.05 ppm 2 2 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Fluoride N 07/09/2020 0.345 ppm 4 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Selenium N 07/09/2020 2 ppb 50 50 Discharge from petroleum and metal refineries; erosion of natural deposits; discharge from mines Combined Radium N 07/09/2020 0.8 pCi/L 0 5 Erosion of natural deposits Uranium N 07/09/2020 7 pCi/L 0 30 Erosion of natural deposits
+TEST RESULTS Contaminant Violation Y/N Sample Date Result Units MCLG MCL Likely Source of Contamination Total Coliform Bacteria N September Coliforms present in 2 samples N/A 0 one positive monthly sample Naturally present in the environment Copper N 09/13/2022 90th Percentile 0.093 ppm 1.3 AL = 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Nitrate (as Nitrogen) N 01/24/2022 1.47 ppm 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Arsenic N 07/09/2020 3 ppb 0 10 Erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes Barium N 07/09/2020 0.05 ppm 2 2 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Fluoride N 07/09/2020 0.345 ppm 4 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Selenium N 07/09/2020 2 ppb 50 50 Discharge from petroleum and metal refineries; erosion of natural deposits; discharge from mines Gross Alpha excluding Uranium and Radon N 07/09/2020 5.8 pCi/L 0 15 Erosion of natural deposits Combined Radium N 07/09/2020 0.8 pCi/L 0 5 Erosion of natural deposits Uranium N 07/09/2020 7 pCi/L 0 30 Erosion of natural deposits Unregulated Contaminants Secondary Contaminant Violation Y/N Sample Date Result Units SMCL MCL Likely Source of Contamination or reason for monitoring

 Bacteriological Monitoring: We conduct monthly monitoring of our water for total coliform bacteria.
 Total Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
-No total coliform bacteria were detected during our year 2021 monitoring.
+Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
+When coliform bacteria are found, we always perform special follow-up tests to determine if harmful bacteria are present in the water supply.
+In 2022 monitoring, coliform bacteria were detected in both of our routine samples for September.
+In follow-up testing, no coliform bacteria samples were detected in 6 repeat samples or in raw water samples taken from each of our wells.